Presented by Rhonda Meadows

 - New and emerging leaders with little or no prior training or experience in managing others

-- Experienced managers interested in continuous improvement honing leadership skills
+- Experienced managers interested in continuous improvement and honing skills

 7401 SW Washo Ct.